MBvisti/MBvisti/README.md

 -->

 - 🔭 I’m currently working at Everphone as a Full Stack engineer
-- 🌱 My current stack is: Golang, React, Typescript and Postgresql.
+- 💻 My current stack is: Golang, React, Typescript and Postgresql
+- 🌱 I’m currently learning rust
-- 📫 How to reach me: on my twitter @mbvisti or send me a mail through my site: mortenvistisen.com
+- 📫 How to reach me: on my twitter @mbvisti or send me a mail through my site: https://mortenvistisen.com